UniPiTechnology/evok/docs/configs/hw_definitions.md

 ## File structure

-### type

-The device code, which is then entered into the Evok configuration.
-Ideally, it matches the file name.
+Name of the file is the device code, which is then entered into the Evok configuration.

 ### modbus_register_blocks